Rebellion (Lies): Accolades

 The song was one of three tracks mentioned in the band's nomination — and win — of the 2006 Juno Award for Songwriter of the Year.
 The song was also nominated for Best Independent Video at the 2005 MuchMusic Video Awards.

 In May 2007, NME magazine named the song as #29 in its list of the "50 Greatest Indie Anthems Ever".
 In April 2009, the song was featured in Blender magazine's "500 Greatest Songs Since You Were Born" as #380.
 In August 2009, the song was ranked #69 in Pitchfork Media's Top 500 Tracks of the 2000s.
 In 2009, NME ranked the song as the 9th best of the 2000s and in October 2011 they named it as 2nd in their list of the 150 greatest songs from the past 15 years.

 Appearances

 The song was featured on a season 5 episode of the television series Six Feet Under.

 This song was originally intended to be used during the closing scene of the pilot for the television series The Black Donnellys, but the band refused to grant the rights for its use.
 Snow Patrol's "Open Your Eyes" was used instead.

 In 2006, the song was featured in a commercial promoting Bono's Product Red campaign.

-Since 2008, the song has been used as opening theme for the Italian talkshow "Otto e mezzo" on La7 network.
+Since 2008, the song has been used as opening theme for the Italian talk show Otto e mezzo on La7 network.

 In 2011, filmmaker Matthew Wisniewski set his footage of the Wisconsin Uprising to the song.